ashryanbeats/favicon-export-for-xd/README.md

 1. ~All known favicon sizes are exported to a user-selected location~
 1. ~User gets a top-level folder to contain all the renditions~
 1. ~User gets a success or error message on export~
-1. User can escape from file picker flow without plugin errors
+1. ~User can escape from file picker flow without plugin errors~
+1. User doesn't need to dismiss success and error messages
 1. ?
 User can select/deselect sizes to export

 ### Markup Export